 No purchased materials are needed–participants will make use of the Association of American Medical Colleges’ Road Map (available for Biochemistry), relevant Vanderbilt-assigned course textbooks, and open-access web resources along with participants’ own notes from relevant Vanderbilt courses.

-Group meetings are weekly: they begin Monday, October 10 and run for 8 weeks (through Wednesday, December 7, and excluding the week of Thanksgiving Break).
+Group meetings begin Monday, October 2 and run for 8 weeks (through Wednesday, November 29).
 Run dates for each group are specified below.
-Attendance at all meetings is expected.

 MCAT HYC: Biochemistry